RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 #### Knowledge requirements

-To complete this tutorial, you have know Spark AR and JavaScript basics.
-If you've never been working with Spark AR, try to complete some [official tutorials](https://sparkar.facebook.com/ar-studio/learn/tutorials).
+To complete this tutorial, you have to know some basics of Spark AR and JavaScript.
+If you've never been working with Spark AR, try to complete these [official tutorials](https://sparkar.facebook.com/ar-studio/learn/tutorials).

 We'll use Spark AR Studio v99.